Position yourself as a data-driven business leader—and your company’s data scientist—with an MS in Business Data Analytics.

 Outcomes: Students will have developed an understanding of the issues involved in the use of decision support tools for analysis of supply chain problems.

 All graduate programs in the Quinlan School of Business are on the quarter system.
-For the MS in Business Data Analytics, students begin in the fall quarter.
-Prerequisite courses, if needed, will be available during the summer.
+The MS BDA program is a cohort model that starts in the fall quarter each year.

 |QUARTER||APPLICATION DEADLINE||QUARTER START|